pu2clr/RDA5807/README.md

 [See the presentation video on youtube](https://youtu.be/eLWEWEjxM8U)

-The photo below shows a Breakbout that uses the RDA5807.
+The photo below shows a Breakout that uses the RDA5807.
 You can find it on eBay, AliExpress and Amazon.

 ![RDA5807 Breakout board](extras/images/breakout_01A.png)